Houdaille Industries: Houdaille-Hershey

 Houdaille continued growth through acquisition and when the U.S. entered WWII the company retooled many of its production facilities for the war effort.
-Houdaille's Garfield bumper plant in Decatur, Illinois contracted with the Top Secret Manhattan Project to nickel plate large pipes to be used to build the Atomic Bomb at the K-25 plant at Oak Ridge, Tennessee, and was dropped on Hiroshima on August 6, 1945.
+Houdaille's Garfield bumper plant in Decatur, Illinois contracted with the Top Secret Manhattan Project to nickel plate large pipes to be used to build the Atomic Bomb at the K-25 plant at Oak Ridge, Tennessee, which was dropped on Hiroshima on August 6, 1945.

 After the war, Houdaille bought a plant in Huntington, West Virginia and retooled it to manufacture automobile bumpers.
 It became the world's largest bumper producer.

-In March 1946, Peo, then executive vice president, resigned to form Frontier Industries, Inc. As head of Frontier, Peo acquired Manzel Brothers Oil Pump Company, Fairmount Tool & Forging, Inc., of Cleveland, Ohio, the Buffalo Arms plant, and Buffalo Crushed Stone Coorporation.
+In March 1946, Peo, then executive vice president, resigned to form Frontier Industries, Inc. As head of Frontier, Peo acquired Manzel Brothers Oil Pump Company, Fairmount Tool & Forging, Inc., of Cleveland, Ohio, the Buffalo Arms plant, and Buffalo Crushed Stone Corporation.

 Frontier Industries merges with Houdaille-Hershey

 Houdaille-Hershey's business was primarily in the automobile industry.
 Seeking to divisify to other industries, in 1955, Houdaille acquired Frontier through a merger and Ralph Peo became president of Houdaille-Hershey.
 Peo moved the corporate headquarters from Detroit to Buffalo and the name was changed to Houdaille Industries, Inc.

 Under Peo's leadership the company acquired North Jersey Quarry Co., Commonwealth Concrete Company, Wales-Strippit Co., Gravel Products Corporation, Provincial Engineering, Ltd, Buffalo Eclipse Corporation, S.M.
 Jones, Eclipse Lawn Mower, Penberthy Manufacturing Co., R.H.
 Wright & Sons, Inc., Broward Asphalt Corporation, and Duval Engineering and Contracting.
 By the end of 1961 Peo had developed Houdaille into a national business leader in the construction materials, automotive parts, and industrial tools & machinery industries with over $80 million in annual sales, over 60 business locations in the United States and Canada and 9,783 shareholders.

 Peo retired as CEO in 1962 and continued as Chairman of the Board until 1964, when he became Chairman Emeritus.
 Fifty year old Gerald C. Saltarelli was elected president.
 He had joined the company in 1941 as corporate attorney and served in a wide variety of executive positions through the years.

 Saltarelli continued the growth pattern established by Peo.
 He purchased Morris Crane & Hoist, Deerfield Rock, Di-Arco, Burgmaster Corporation, Powermatic Machine Company, Trabon Engineering, U.S.Burke Machine Tool Co, Viking Pump, June Prestressors, Inc., Warren Pump, Band-It Company, and Fort Worth Steel and Machine Company.

 By 1977 the company had over 9,000 employees in five product groups and 18 subsidiary companies.
 Saltarelli, exasperated with the corporate tax structure in New York State, moved the company headquarters to Florida.
-The company's cash rich and debt free balance sheet made it an attractive candidate for a take over.
+The company's cash rich and debt free balance sheet made it an attractive candidate for a takeover.